Find, compare and hire

 Next, you will need to submit your completed claims form and any relevant invoices using the methods that your pet insurance provider accepts.
 Most will allow you to send your documents via email, fax, or mail.

-Some pet insurance companies will allow you to submit all files through a Patient Portal on their website.
+Some companies will allow you to submit all files through a Patient Portal on their website.
 Or they may have an app that allows you to file a claim directly from your iOS or Android device.

-If you need a claim form, you can usually download one from your insurance provider's website.
+If you need a claim form, you can usually download one from your provider's website.
 Print it and add in the required information before scanning and submitting it to the company.

 Claims are often processed within a week after they are received.
 Any missing information or records from your vet could cause a delay in claims processing.
-You must contact your insurance provider if you have any questions or concerns during the claims process.
+You must contact your provider if you have any questions or concerns during the claims process.

 After the claim is processed successfully, you will receive reimbursement for all eligible charges.
 An individual claim evaluation helps determine which expenses are eligible.
 The payment is made on reasonable fees in your area for eligible testing and treatment.
 Your plan's deductible will also be applied if you have not met it yet.
 Most pet owners will receive a reimbursement that is at least 80% of the amount they paid upfront for their pet's treatment.